How to Test Your DLP Policy — Free Tool & Complete Guide

 Regex Creator — auto-analyzing MRN pattern structure and generating vendor-specific regex for Forcepoint DLP

-After running all 6 phases, use this matrix to score your DLP posture.
+After running all 7 steps, use this matrix to score your DLP posture.
 Share it in your security report — it gives management a clear picture.

 PhaseWhat You're TestingPassCommon Failure